 Yakups Swing-Out RV Kayak Rack

 Yakups doesn’t provide a swing-out hitch receiver with this rack, and you don’t necessarily need it for an RV that doesn’t have rear hatches or doors.
-Otherwise, we’d recommend you to buy a hitch receiver swing for this thing.
+Otherwise, we’d recommend you buy a hitch receiver swing for this thing.

 Pros: